JVerhe/heatTopology/readme.md

 Compilation flags can be changed in CMakeLists.txt

 ## Plotting the Results

-For plotting the results of the script, some Python packages are required.
-These can be installed from the main repository via the following command:

-`pip install -r requirements.txt`

 After executing the main program it is possible to visualize the results from inside the build directory via the `plot_results.py` script.